weewx/weewx/docs_src/reference/weewx-options/stdwxcalculate.md

 ```

 ### [[PressureCooker]]
 This class is responsible for calculating pressure-related values.
+Given the
-Given the right set of input types, it can calculate `barometer`, `pressure`, and `altimeter`.
-See the Wiki article [Barometer, pressure, and altimeter](https://github.com/weewx/weewx/wiki/Barometer,-pressure,-and-altimeter) for the differences between these three types.
+right set of input types, it can calculate `barometer`, `pressure`, and
+`altimeter`.
+See the Wiki article [Barometer, pressure, and altimeter](https://github.com/weewx/weewx/wiki/Barometer,-pressure,-and-altimeter)
+for the differences between these three types.

 #### max_delta_12h

-Some of the calculations require the temperature 12 hours ago (to compensate for tidal effects), which requires a database lookup.
-There may or may not be a temperature exactly 12 hours ago.
-This option sets how much of a time difference in seconds is allowed.
+Some of the calculations require the temperature 12 hours ago (to compensate
+for tidal effects), which requires a database lookup.
+There may or may not be
+a temperature exactly 12 hours ago.
+This option sets how much of a time
+difference in seconds is allowed.
 The default is `1800`.

 #### [[[altimeter]]]

 #### algorithm

 Which algorithm to use when calculating altimeter from gauge pressure.
-Possible choices are `ASOS`, `ASOS2`, `MADIS`, `NOAA`, `WOB`, and `SMT`, The default is `ASOS`.
+Possible choices are `ASOS`, `ASOS2`, `MADIS`, `NOAA`, `WOB`, and `SMT`.
+The default is `ASOS`.

 ### [[RainRater]]